GuanhuaWang/SystemPaper/OSDI2016/FaultTolerance Consensus/Janus.md

 ![](1rtt.png)

 When contention of same transaction happens, Janus ensure no abortion of the commits while may need 2 RTT for replication transactions.
+It is shown in the following pic.
 ![](2rtt.png)